marshallford/no-junit/README.md

 # NoJUnit

 A simple alternative to JUnit for testing Java code in the client class.
+The inspiration for the name comes from NoSQL.

 ## Preface